jorgearayac/enhanced-string-calculator/README.md

 > For Task 3, the implementation was relatively simple, but the empty strings were a problem.
 The `.filter` was handy with that challenge, removing any empty sports that came from extra commas or newlines from `.Split`.

 > Task 4 represented another challenge where more `if-else` conditions were added.

+> Adding error handling for negative numbers helped me reinforce the idea to validate inputs before performing calculations.
+I realized that in **F#** the implementation process is different, in a way that when advancing tasks, the code looks very different.